 The Xiaomi Redmi 5A has been launched recently and people are losing their minds over it.
-The device offers a 5 inch HD Screen,13 Mega-Pixel camera and a 3000 mAh battery.
+The device offers a 5 inch HD Screen,13 Mega-Pixel cameras, and a 3000 mAh battery.
 Also, the device runs on the quad-core Snapdragon 425 and you get all of this at the minimal price of 4,999.
 This phone will be a great option for people looking for a decent phone in the sub 5000 range as currently most of the smartphones in that zone are from brands like Intex.
-Lava and Micromax which use the cheaper MediaTek chipsets.

-But this isn’t the first time Xiaomi has launched a product at a ground-breaking price.
+Lava and Micromax use the cheaper MediaTek chipsets but this isn’t the first time Xiaomi has launched a product at a ground-breaking price.
 Xiaomi has been doing that since 2014.
-I remember my first smartphone was the Xolo Q700s(Mediatek Quad core,1/4 GB) priced at 7,800 which stayed at the top of its game from early to mid-2014.
-May 2014 Saw the launch of Motorola’s new line up of devices.
-This included the premium Moto X(INR 24,000), The Mid-Range Moto G(INR 12,000) and the lower end Moto E(INR 7,000).
+I remember my first smartphone was the Xolo Q700s(Mediatek Quad-core,1/4 GB) priced at 7,800 which stayed at the top of its game from early to mid-2014.
+May 2014 Saw the launch of Motorola’s new lineup of devices.
+This included the premium Moto X(INR 24,000), The Mid-Range Moto G(INR 12,000), and the lower end Moto E(INR 7,000).

 All other companies went into shock and Xiaomi kept selling 40,000(Sometimes 20,000 units) in each sale right from September-2014 till its discontinuation in February-2015.
 I remember ordering at least 15 Redmi 1s Devices for my friends and family.